rubix-studios-pty-ltd/rubix-redis-bridge/README.md

 Rubix Redis Bridge supports the core Upstash-style HTTP command format used by `@upstash/redis`.

-It is not a full Upstash Redis API clone.
 Available commands are controlled by `RRB_ALLOWED_COMMANDS`, and dangerous Redis command families are hard-denied by the bridge regardless of allowlist configuration.

 Implemented endpoints: